-limited provision of smaller one- and two-bedroom dwellings homes.
-This ereates a has created a significant mismatch between Hume's eurrent housing supply and the growing demand for different types of housing, generated by an increase in smaller, older, and more diverse households.
+Hume's housing is overwhelmingly dominated by large, detached dwellings with limited provision of smaller one- and two-bedroom homes.
+This has created a significant mismatch between Hume's housing supply and the growing demand for different types of housing, generated by an increase in smaller, older, and more diverse households.